-Our mission is to create change so forgotten orphanage and foster kids grow up in families and connected to caring adults.
+The Kidsave Mission is to create change so forgotten older orphanage and foster kids grow up in families and connected to caring adults.

 Orphanages Damage Children

 Children growing up in orphanages — whether they be government or private ones do not get the care they need.
 Research proves that without individual care, attention and stimulation, children’s brains and neurological systems do not develop normally.
 They develop learning disabilities, have growth delays and diminished intellectual capacities.
 Additionally, many struggle with the psychological trauma of losing their parents and the neglect or abuse that led to that horrible end.

 Children in orphanages and foster care are overlooked and forgotten.
 While some governments, like the US, “keep track of their own, no international government agency globally monitors children living in orphanages or foster care.”
 And no organization holds governments accountable for moving children out of orphanages and into permanent family care.
 In situations where children are adopted — either internationally or domestically — the older kids are frequently not considered.

 Children cannot raise themselves.
 Without families, the odds are against them growing into productive citizens and the loss to society is devastating.